pretix/pretix-docs/docs/topics/gift-cards.md

 !!!
 Note
     Once a gift card has been created, it cannot be deleted (only devalued—see [manually changing a gift card's value](gift-cards.md#manually-changing-a-gift-cards-value)).
     If you are just exploring this feature for preliminary tests, make sure to check the box next to "Test mode card".
-    This makes the gift card only valid in test mode of your shop.
+    This means the gift card is only valid while your shop is in test mode.

     A test mode card cannot be turned into a non-test mode card or vice versa after it has been created.
     Do not issue non-test mode gift cards with codes that can be easily guessed.